The 7 players Chelsea signed along with N’Golo Kante – & how they fared

 The goalkeeper can now be found as part of the Paris Saint-Germain set-up.
 He made his Ligue 1 debut against Metz in the 2019-20 campaign, keeping a clean sheet in a 2-0 win.

-Bulka found himself behind Keylor Navas and Sergio Rico in the pecking order, and has spent the 2021-22 campaign on loan at Nice, where he’s barely featured beyond some cameos in the French cup.
+Bulka found himself behind Keylor Navas and Sergio Rico in the pecking order, and spent the 2021-22 campaign on loan at Nice, where he barely featured beyond some cameos in the French cup.
+Still, that didn’t stop them signing him permanently in the summer.

 Alonso was brought to London on transfer deadline day for £23million and it has been money well spent.
-He has made 206 appearances for the club in the time since, scoring 28 goals and lifting five pieces of silverware as well.
+He made 206 appearances for the club in the time since, scoring 28 goals and lifting five pieces of silverware.

 ⏪ Marcos Alonso versus Tottenham: